-Project stoppers Description None It is not identified any obvious condition that can cause a halt (Ingen) or significant delay in the project Uncertainty in resource volume The resource estimate is associated with substantial (Usikkerhet i ressursvolumer) uncertainty and more information is required about the size of the deposit before making a decision about realization Reservoir properties Low reservoir productivity expected acidification/H 2 S, sand (Reservoarforhold) production, etc. which are challenging, with the current solutions Technology is lacking Realization requires development of new technology (Mangler teknologi) Lack of infrastructure in the area Realization requires tie-in to facilities that are not yet in place, (Manglende infrastruktur i physical or contractual e.g. pipelines området) No gas solution Realization requires a solution for handling of produced gas, (Manglende gassløsning) but no profitable gas disposal is available Lack of capacity in existing Realization assumes tie-in to facilities (process facilities, systems pipelines, land facilities) which do not have available capacity (Manglende kapasitet i in the relevant period eksisterende systemer) No commercial agreement Realization assumes agreements with third parties, and this is (Mangler kommersiell avtale) expected difficult to achieve Rig availability No mobile drilling rigs available in the market (Riggtilgjengelighet) Environmental requirements Realization can entail unacceptable environmental (Miljøkrav) emissions/discharges that with current solutions cannot be removed in a profitable manner HSE requirements Realization can entail unacceptable HSE conditions that with (HMS-krav) current solutions cannot be resolved in a profitable manner Other Specify in the comments space (Annet - se kommentar)
+Project stoppers Description None It is not identified any obvious condition that can cause a (Ingen) halt or significant delay in the project Uncertainty in resource The resource estimate is associated with substantial volume (Usikkerhet i uncertainty and more information is required about the ressursvolumer) size of the deposit before deciding about realization Reservoir properties Low reservoir productivity expected acidification/H 2 S, sand (Reservoarforhold) production, etc. which are challenging, with the current solutions Technology is lacking Realization requires development of new technology (Mangler teknologi)

+Project stoppers Description • Lack of infrastructure in the Realization requires tie-in to facilities that are not yet in area (Manglende infrastruktur place, physical or contractual e.g. pipelines i området) No gas solution Realization requires a solution for handling of produced (Manglende gassløsning) gas, but no profitable gas disposal is available Lack of capacity in existing Realization assumes tie-in to facilities (process facilities, systems pipelines, land facilities) which do not have available (Manglende kapasitet i capacity in the relevant period eksisterende systemer) No commercial agreement Realization assumes agreements with third parties, and (Mangler kommersiell avtale) this is expected difficult to achieve Rig availability No mobile drilling rigs available in the market (Riggtilgjengelighet) Environmental requirements Realization can entail unacceptable environmental (Miljøkrav) emissions/discharges that with current solutions cannot be removed in a profitable manner HSE requirements Realization can entail unacceptable HSE conditions that (HMS-krav) with current solutions cannot be resolved in a profitable manner Other Specify in the comments space (Annet - se kommentar)